helioole/lab0/README.md

 ### Step 4.
 Installing Manjaro Linux.
 >*(The next screenshots will be provided as examples since i couldn't make screenshots during installation)*

-I could launch the installer after clicking the "Launch Installer" button:
+I could launch the installer after clicking the `Launch Installer` button:
 ![Screenshot from 2022-09-12 19-52-09](https://user-images.githubusercontent.com/113358365/189711894-8c62518e-a85e-48e5-83b2-da9142bfe007.png)

-Then I clicked "Continue" and had to set my location, time zone and click "Next" again.
-After this the next option was "Keyboard" where you have to set language and layout.
+Then I clicked `Continue` and had to set my location, time zone and click `Next` again.
+After this the next option was `Keyboard` where you have to set language and layout.
-I've faced problems with "Partition", since I could use the free space which included the whole disk D and had more than enough storage for installing Manjaro.
+I've faced problems with `Partition`, since I could use the free space which included the whole disk D and had more than enough storage for installing Manjaro.
 Therefore, I had to divide it manually.
 The result was shown on the first screen above.

 Afterwards, the hardest past left I just had to set all the users settings such as my name, name of the computer and password.
-Then I could see "Summary" and finally "Install" and after it "Finish" which looked like this:
+Then I could see `Summary` and finally `Install` and after it `Finish` which looked like this:
 ![Screenshot from 2022-09-12 18-52-06](https://user-images.githubusercontent.com/113358365/189699642-d3bd7116-44f4-45c0-b4ff-c1ed7bebaa02.png)